scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/caleb-week-twelve-2022-power-rankings/index.md

 #### Week Twelve Points: 115.3

 This team is hitting on all cylinders just at the right time.
-Christian McCaffery having an off game and still putting up solid numbers speaks for itself.
-Godwin is looking back to his true self and Olave and St. Brown are only looking better.
-Pollard is looking more and more like the back to have in Dallas and now that Conner is back in the mix hes finally putting up the numbers Mark hoped he would all season.
-Once Mark gets Keenan Allen in his lineup again and if Fields keeps ballin out, this bargin bin team could go from straight blowin, to blowin the competition away… just like a high powered dollar general box fan.
+Christian McCaffery is having an off-game and still putting up solid numbers, which speaks for itself.
+Godwin is looking back to his true self, and Olave and St. Brown only look better.
+Pollard is looking more and more like the back to have in Dallas, and now that Conner is back in the mix, he's finally putting up the numbers Mark hoped he would all season.
+Once Mark gets Keenan Allen in his lineup again, and if Fields keeps ballin' out, this bargain bin team could go from straight blowin' to blowin' the competition away… just like a high-powered Dollar General box fan.

 | Name                | Team    | Depth |
 | ------------------- | ------- | ----- |